-White collar crimes are on the rise in Florida, including embezzlement which involves the theft of assets by an individual in a position of trust or responsibility for managing or monitoring the assets of another person.
+White collar crime is on the rise in Florida, including embezzlement which involves the theft of assets by an individual in a position of trust or responsibility for managing or monitoring the assets of another person.
 Although embezzlement often arises in an employment setting, it can also involve family members stealing from an elderly or disabled relative in their care, or a fiduciary misappropriating funds from a client’s trust account.
 In any event, embezzlement is a serious offense that carries severe penalties.

 Herman Law, P.A. is widely recognized as a leading white collar criminal defense firm in Ft.
 Lauderdale, West Palm Beach and throughout South Florida.
 We have a proven track record of aggressively and successfully defending clients against embezzlement charges.
+Contact an embezzlement defense lawyer to obtain legal guidance.

 In short, embezzlement is considered to be property theft by someone who had legal access to another’s assets, but not legal ownership of it.
 The crime not only involves stealing for personal gain, but the violation of a special position of trust.
 In an employment context, embezzlement occurs when an employee steals company assets.
 Examples include: